One-Step Diffusion Samplers via Self-Distillation and Deterministic Flow: EXPERIMENTS

 \subsection{Setup}

 We evaluate the performance of OSDS on a diverse set of benchmarks.
 For synthetic targets, we consider the Funnel distribution, the 32‑mode Many‑Well distribution, and a Gaussian mixture model with 40 random modes.
 For real‑world Bayesian inference, we include six standard benchmarks: \textsc{credit}, \textsc{seeds}, \textsc{cancer}, \textsc{Brownian}, \textsc{ionosphere}, and \textsc{sonar}.
-The anonymized implementation is available at \href{https://github.com/PascalJD/one-step-diffusion-samplers}{this repository}.
+The code is available at \href{https://github.com/PascalJD/one-step-diffusion-samplers}{this GitHub repository}.

 \paragraph{Importance weights.} All evaluation criteria are functions of unnormalized importance weights.
 For each sampler, step budget, and run we draw $m$ trajectories and form a set of weights $\{w^{(i)}\}_{i=1}^m$ that compare the target $\rho$ to the density induced by the sampler.
 The weight $w^{(i)}$ is either the discrete forward–backward (RND) path weight (\cref{prop:disc-fb}) or the deterministic‑flow (DF) change‑of‑variables weight (\cref{prop:det-flow-weight}).